sagarigrandhi/EVA4/README.md

 ### Session 1 - Introduction to DNNs

-Python 101
+Assignment - Python 101

 ### Session 2 - Neural Architecture

-Make one change in the model such that it goes up to 97% within 1 epoch!
+Assignment - Make one change in the model such that it goes up to 97% within 1 epoch!

 ### Session 3 - Our First Neural Network

-PyTorch 101
+Assignment - PyTorch 101

 ### Session 4 - Architectural Basics

-Achieve > 99.4% validation accuracy on the MNIST dataset using a custom CNN without FC layers in less than 20k parameters and 20 epochs.
+Assignment - Achieve > 99.4% validation accuracy on the MNIST dataset using a custom CNN without FC layers in less than 20k parameters and 20 epochs.

 ### Session 5 - Coding Drill Down

-Achieve > 99.4% validation accuracy (consistent in the last epochs) on the MNIST dataset using a custom CNN without FC layers in less than 10k parameters and 15 epochs within 5 attempts.
+Assignment - Achieve > 99.4% validation accuracy (consistent in the last epochs) on the MNIST dataset using a custom CNN without FC layers in less than 10k parameters and 15 epochs within 5 attempts.

 ### Session 6 - Batch Normalization & Regularization